bavix/flow/docs/directives/for.md

 {% endfor %}
 ```

-In a cycle there is a loop variable.
+In a for there is a loop variable.
 ```php
 {% for item in items %}
     {% dump(loop) %}